Morning, Wednesday, 26th January 2022

 - progression to the job market - careers services as a building block for addressing labour market and industry needs, and ensuring awareness of varied routes to skilled employment

-- careers services in educational settings - implementation of the Baker Clause, strengthening school-employer connections, and improving access to careers advice
+- careers services in educational settings - implementing the Baker Clause, strengthening school-employer connections, and improving access to careers advice

 - looking forward - the future outlook for careers guidance in England